nitishmalang/Streamlining-Continuous-Integration-and-Deployment-with-Jenkins-Declarative-Pipeline/README.md

 `sudo docker --version`

-After installing Docker, use the following command to list running containers:
+After installing Docker, use the following command to list the running containers:

 `docker ps`